JunedKhan101/Vim-configs/README.md

 First download Vim Plug as the init.vim and vimrc are using vim plug as plugin manager.

-For Vim, download the plug.vim file from [vim plug](https://github.com/junegunn/vim-plug) repo and save it in autoload folder Run :PlugInstall
+For Vim, download the plug.vim file from [vim plug](https://github.com/junegunn/vim-plug) repo and save it in autoload folder Run `:PlugInstall`

-For Neovim, run the command listed on the vim plug site to download vim plug.
+For Neovim, run the command listed on the vim plug repo to download vim plug.

 ## Windows
 ### Using colors